Lawren Harris

 Lawren Stewart Harris CC LL.
-D. (October 23, 1885 – January 29, 1970) was a Canadian painter, best known as a leading member of the Group of Seven.
-He played a key role as a catalyst in Canadian art and as a visionary in Canadian landscape art.
+D. (October 23, 1885 – January 29, 1970) was a Canadian painter, best known as one of the founding members of the Group of Seven.
+He played a key role as a catalyst in Canadian art, as a visionary in Canadian landscape art and in the development of modern art in Canada.

 Early years

-Lawren Stewart Harris was born on October 23, 1885 in Brantford, Ontario.
+Harris was born on October 23, 1885, in Brantford, Ontario.
 He was the son of Thomas Morgan Harris and Annabelle Stewart.
 His father was secretary to the firm of A. Harris, Sons & Company Ltd., merchants of farm machinery, which merged with the Massey firm in 1891, forming the Massey-Harris Company, later known as Massey Ferguson.
 Lawren Harris's share of the fortune that resulted made him free from financial cares the rest of his life.
 Although born to wealth, he was an individual who made his own path in his own individual way.
 In 1894, his father died and the family moved to Toronto.
 In 1899, he began to board at St. Andrew's College, which was located in Rosedale in Toronto at the time, then in 1903 attended University College at the University of Toronto.

 From 1904 to 1908 he studied in Berlin under Adolf Schlabitz, Franz Skarbina, and most likely Fritz von Wille, gaining an academic foundation similar to that which was offered by the Paris academies.
 Harris stayed in Berlin for three years, learning about Impressionism and Post-Impressionism as well as seeing exhibitions of German and European modern art.
 Among these exhibitions were several of the Berlin Secession and a comprehensive review of 19th century German art.
 In 1908 he travelled to Austria, Italy, France and England before returning to Toronto.

 He brought back an influence not only from his teachers but from the Secessionist movement he had encountered in Berlin.
 Through his reading and teachers, he may also have learned about Theosophy.